Temporal Coarse Graining for Classical Stochastic Noise in Quantum Systems: Two-Qubit Operator Basis

-For completeness, we provide our choice of operator basis for the example given in Sec.~\ref{sec:twoqubit}.
+\ees The remaining operators can be built using the Gell-Mann basis and terms that map between the two subspaces.
 The choice uses the Gell-Mann basis in the $S=1$ three-dimensional subspace, and the rest of the terms in the basis correspond to operators that map between the $S=0$ and $S=1$ subspaces.
 The operators are given by: \bes